What Is Body Dysmorphia And How Is It Treated

 How do you love your body?

-Again, exposure to body diversity is beneficial.
+Exposure to body diversity can be beneficial.
 Follow diverse social media accounts and start to look at what you like about yourself that isn't related to your body.
-Limit your exposure to heavily photoshopped images if possible and make an effort to learn about body diversity as a natural occurrence.
+Limit your exposure to heavily photoshopped images if possible and recognize that all bodies are unique.
 Move toward self-acceptance first and remember that loving your body is a process that often takes time.
-Have self-compassion throughout this process, and don't be afraid to seek therapy if you need to, especially if you have a mental health disorder or multiple mental health disorders that are contributing to this issue.
+Have self-compassion throughout this process, and don't be afraid to seek therapy if you need to, especially if you have a mental health disorder that may be contributing to this issue.

 What causes self-consciousness?

-Many things can cause a person to become self-conscious.
-Bullying from peers, family members, or other people around you can cause self-consciousness.
-Unrealistic beauty standards can also contribute to self-consciousness.
+Bullying from peers, family, or other people around you can cause self-consciousness, as well as unrealistic beauty standards.
 Eating disorders, BDD, anxiety disorders, and other related conditions can also make you feel self-conscious.